|Project status: no work|

 SIMAP contains about all currently published protein sequences and is continuously updated.
-In BOINCSIMAP, we calculate every month the similarities and domains of newly imported proteins, in order to keep the SIMAP database up-to-date.
+In BOINCSIMAP, we calculate the similarities of newly imported proteins.
+Thereby we keep the SIMAP database up-to-date.
 Protein similarities are computed using the FASTA algorithm which provides optimal speed and higher sensitivity compared to the popular BLAST.
-Protein domains are calculated using the InterPro methods and databases.
-Read more...

-The SIMAP database is a huge bioinformatic resource that is used by scientists for very different purposes.
+The SIMAP database is an important bioinformatic resource that is used by scientists from all over the world.
+All data from SIMAP are freely available.
 Individual researchers use the SIMAP database via the public Web portal, e.g. to investigate the evolution and function of individual proteins.
 Furthermore, many bioinformatics projects access SIMAP directly via the public Webservice or large-scale download facilities.
 Your support for BOINCSIMAP keeps the SIMAP database running.

-BOINC lets you contribute unused computing power on your home PC to projects doing research in many scientific areas.
-You can contribute to a single project (like BOINCSIMAP), or to any combination of them.
+BOINC lets you contribute unused computing power of your computer or mobile device to research projects.
+You may contribute to a single project (like BOINCSIMAP), or to any combination of them.
 It's easy to participate in a BOINC project: download and install BOINC.
 You will be asked to select a project and enter your email address and a password.
 That's it!
 Read more...